 The reservoir is located in the heart of the Peak District National Park in the Upper Derwent Valley on the famous Snake Road running between Sheffield and Glossop.
 To the north of Ladybower Reservoir are some of the most remote parts of the national park.
 To the south are the villages of Bamford, Hope Valley, Hope and Hathersage.

 Nearby landmarks include Bamford Edge, Stanage Edge, Alport Castles, Mam Tor, Derwent Edge and Derwent Reservoir and Dam.
-And, a trip to any of these can easily be coupled up with an excursion to Ladybower Reservoir.
+And, a trip to any of these can easily be coupled up with Ladybower walk.

 Ladybower Reservoir Walk: Directions and Information

 Free car parking is available in marked bays on the roadside of the A57 (Snake Road).
-The bays run for about 300 metres east of Ashopton Viaduct, on the reservoir side of the road (westbound side).
+The bays run for about 300 metres east of Ladybower Viaduct (Ashopton Viadauct), on the reservoir side of the road (westbound side).

 For easy navigation to the parking spaces for this walk, use the following: